Attention Building Activities - Working Memory & Hemisphere Integration

 What are Attention Building Activities?

-Attention building activities require students to maintain attention in order to complete the exercise.
+Attention-building activities require students to maintain attention to complete the exercise.
 Without being fully focused, the drills are virtually impossible.
 If instructors or learning specialists slowly increase the number of activities that the student completes in a single session, they will be training the brain to concentrate over longer and longer periods of time.

 Why I Created and Use These Activities with My Students?